roxstarj/komodo/README.md

 ## Komodo

-This is afork of the official Komodo sourcecode repository based on https://github.com/jl777/komodo.
+This is a fork of the official Komodo sourcecode repository based on https://github.com/jl777/komodo.

+We are ASPX and are a scottish start up company

 ## Development Resources